-It is the policy of the University that all candidates for degrees participate in the graduation ceremony.
+It is the policy of the University that all candidates for degrees are invited to participate in the graduation ceremony.
 If an unreasonable hardship would occur to the graduate by attending commencement, he or she may request to be graduated in absentia.
 Such requests should be submitted in writing to the Office of the Registrar.